Primary Navigation Mobile

 • Van and pickup tax explained – how much you pay and why

-• Changes to electric van taxes on the way in 2025
+• Changes to electric van and double cab pickup taxes on the way in 2025

 Van tax is different to car tax.
-This is good news, as the van road tax rates are much simpler than the car tax rates.
-It’s also good news as van tax is generally cheaper, whether it is road tax or company van tax – benefit in kind (BIK) tax.
-If you want to know how to tax everything from a large van to a pickup truck and what it will cost you Parkers is here to help.
+This is good news, as the van road tax rates are much simpler than the car rates.
+It’s also good news as van tax is generally cheaper, and this goes for road tax and benefit-in-kind (BIK) tax.
+If you want to know how to tax everything from a large van to a pickup truck and what it will cost you, Parkers is here to help.
+We have updated this page following the 2024 Autumn Budget.

 > Van road tax